gsscoder/exprengine/README.md

 Expression Engine Library 1.0.0.11 Alfa.
 ===
 This project is a simple mathematical expression parser written in C#.
-It's the refactoring of an old project and uses AST-evaluation algorithm.
+It's the refactoring of an old project and uses an AST-evaluation algorithm.
 It was written primarily for fun and currently doesn't support variables and functions; but it will in near future, along with other features.

 News: